j0h4x0r/Biggy/README.md

 # Biggy

 A social website search tool.
+This prototype includes

+* Crawler, simulating user login and crawling data from web pages.
-Data are fetched through APIs.
-Indexing and searching are performed by Lucene.
+* Searcher, indexing and searching based on Lucene.